ghc-proposals/ghc-proposals/proposals/0000-template-patterns.rst

 	(Note: we assume deep subsumption here for simplicity of presentation)

-	Now ``@[a]`` is no longer a plain locally bound variable, so this is no longer a template pattern.
+	Now ``@[a]`` is no longer a plain locally bound variable, so this is no longer a higher order pattern.

-	This seems fragile and we do not know of any practical programs that requires polymorphic template variables in template patterns.
+	This seems fragile and we do not know of any practical programs that requires polymorphic template variables in higher order patterns.

-2. The name "template pattern" is still up for debate.
+2. The name "higher order pattern" is still up for debate.
 	Suggestions are welcome.

 Implementation Plan